 Always On availability groups aren't new to SQL Server 2019, but Microsoft has made some improvements to the high availability and disaster recovery feature.
 For starters, SQL Server 2019 allows an Always On availability group to contain up to five synchronous replicas for failover purposes, with one primary replica and as many as four secondary ones.
 That's up from a maximum of three replicas in SQL Server 2017.

-Microsoft has also introduced the ability to redirect connections for client applications from a secondary replica to the primary one.
+Microsoft has also the ability to redirect connections for client applications from a secondary replica to the primary one.
 This means that a client can be redirected to the primary replica without the use of an availability group listener, which is a virtual network name used to connect clients to databases in replicas.

 A listener automatically redirects user traffic to the primary replica when a failover occurs; the secondary-to-primary replica connection redirection feature in SQL Server 2019 can be used to do that in situations in which listeners aren't supported, no matter which target server is specified in the connection string.

 Added features for SQL Server on Linux

-Many of the new features and capabilities found in Microsoft SQL Server 2019 are geared toward users who want to incorporate Linux systems into their SQL Server environments.
-Doing so first became possible in SQL Server 2017, but the Linux version didn't include the full set of features.
+Many of the features and capabilities found in Microsoft SQL Server 2019 are geared toward users who want to incorporate Linux systems into their SQL Server environments.
+Doing so became possible in SQL Server 2017, but the Linux version didn't include the full set of features.
 Neither does the one in SQL Server 2019, but Microsoft has added some of the missing pieces.